-If you and your partner are on the lookout for new games, I researched what are top board games for couples currently on the market and have narrowed it down to 12 games – from the lunch break games, right down to those that consume the entire evening (or life).
+If you and your partner are on the lookout for new games, I researched the top board games for couples currently on the market and have narrowed it down to 12 games – from the lunch break games, right down to those that consume the entire evening (or life).

 Click on a name on the following list to jump straight to that part of the article: